mjaddis/rdss-message-api-specification/messages/metadata/create/README.md

 Message Type: `MetadataCreate`.

-Describes a JSON payload of metadata of a [Dataset](https://github.com/JiscRDSS/rdss-canonical-data-model/tree/master/properties/Dataset) that is generated during a `CREATE` operation.
+Describes a JSON payload of metadata of an [Object](https://github.com/JiscRDSS/rdss-canonical-data-model/tree/master/properties/Object) that is generated during a `CREATE` operation.

 ## Scenarios

-- Sent to subscribers to notify that metadata for a [Dataset](https://github.com/JiscRDSS/rdss-canonical-data-model/tree/master/properties/Dataset) has been created.
+- Sent to subscribers to notify that metadata for an [Object](https://github.com/JiscRDSS/rdss-canonical-data-model/tree/master/properties/Object) has been created.

 ## Request